vinaykumarchowdary18/AIRIMF/README.md

 # 🚀 AIRIMF: AI-Driven Risk Identification and Mitigation Framework

 ## 📖 Overview
-AIRIMF is a machine-learning pipeline designed to shift software project management from reactive firefighting to proactive triage[cite: 588, 599].
-It predicts whether a GitHub issue will become "Challenging" (taking more than 14 days to resolve) at the exact moment of creation[cite: 603].
-By strictly eliminating target leakage and relying entirely on early-stage metadata and NLP sentiment, it provides actionable risk scores without artificially inflating accuracy[cite: 600, 603, 604].
+AIRIMF is a machine-learning pipeline designed to shift software project management from reactive firefighting to proactive triage.
+It predicts whether a GitHub issue will become "Challenging" (taking more than 14 days to resolve) at the exact moment of creation.

+By strictly eliminating target leakage and relying entirely on early-stage metadata and NLP sentiment, it provides actionable risk scores without artificially inflating accuracy.

 ## ✨ Key Capabilities
-* **Leakage-Free Architecture:** Evaluates risk using only 5 pre-resolution features: Title Length, Body Length, Initial Comment Count, Sentiment Polarity, and Sentiment Subjectivity[cite: 629, 630, 631, 632].
+* **Leakage-Free Architecture:** Evaluates risk using only 5 pre-resolution features: Title Length, Body Length, Initial Comment Count, Sentiment Polarity, and Sentiment Subjectivity.
-* **Class Imbalance Handling:** Uses the SMOTE algorithm to synthetically balance datasets, preventing the model from just guessing the majority class[cite: 618, 619].
+* **Class Imbalance Handling:** Uses the SMOTE algorithm to synthetically balance datasets, preventing the model from just guessing the majority class.
-* **XAI Explanations:** Integrates SHAP to provide real-time, human-readable feature impact explanations for every single flagged issue[cite: 606].
+* **XAI Explanations:** Integrates SHAP to provide real-time, human-readable feature impact explanations for every single flagged issue.
-* **Live Webhook Integration:** Features a FastAPI backend that listens for live GitHub events and acts as an automated triage bot[cite: 628, 635].
+* **Live Webhook Integration:** Features a FastAPI backend that listens for live GitHub events and acts as an automated triage bot.
+* **Cross-Project Generalizability:** Trained on `microsoft/vscode` and successfully validated on `facebook/react`.

 ---